Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 ### Viewing the Application

-Come out of worksheets and head over to the Apps menu in Snowsight
+Come out of worksheets and head over to the Apps menu in Snowsight:

 <img src="assets/find_apps.png" width="233" />

-click on that and you should see the following
+click on that and you should see the following:

 <img src="assets/deployed_app.png" width="1555" />

 The application if you remember needs permissions onto a table in the consumer account (the one we just created.).
 We have now switched roles to being the consumer.
-We are finished with being the application producer.
-Over on the right hand side hit the ellipses and select **View Details**
+We are finished with being the application provider.
+Over on the right hand side hit the ellipses and select **View Details**:

 <img src="assets/perms.png" width="288" />